 The BM25 search with relevance reranking is a standout — most competitors offer basic string matching.
 The token optimization means less context window consumption, which matters when you’re feeding vault contents to an LLM.

 No multi-vault support.
 No auth (relies on OS file permissions).
 No access to Obsidian features like Dataview or graph data.
-But for the most common use case — “let my AI read and write notes” — this is the lowest-friction option.
+But for the most common use case — “let my AI read and write notes” — this is the clear winner: the only actively maintained server with responsive issue management and regular releases.

 obsidian-mcp (Steven) — Multi-Vault Pioneer